gridsome/gridsome/README.md

 > This project is under active development.
 Any feedback or contributions would be appreciated.

-### Enjoy modern dev stack
+### Enjoy a modern development stack
-Build websites using latest web tech tools that developers love - Vue.js, GraphQL and Webpack.
-Get hot-reloading and all the power of Node.js.
-Gridsome makes building websites fun again.
+Build websites with modern tools like Vue.js, webpack and Node.js.
+Get hot-reloading and access to any packages from npm and write CSS in your favorite preprocessor like Sass or Less with autoprefixing.

-### Bring your own data
+### Connect to any CMS or data source
-Gridsome lets you use any CMS or data source for content.
-Pull data from WordPress, Contentful or any other headless CMS or APIs and access it with GraphQL in your components and pages.
+Use any CMS or data source for content.
+Pull data from WordPress, Contentful, local Markdown, or any other headless CMS or APIs and access it with GraphQL in your pages and components.

-### Mobile-first architecture
+### PWA Offline-first architecture
-Only critical HTML, CSS and JavaScript are loaded at first, and then the next pages are prefetched in the background so users can click around extremely fast without page reloads and even offline
+Only critical HTML, CSS, and JavaScript get loaded first.
+The next pages are then prefetched so users can click around incredibly fast without page reloads, even when offline.

-### Extremely fast loading
+### Get perfect page speed scores
 Gridsome automatically optimises your frontend to load and perform blazing fast.
-You get code-splitting, asset optimisation, lazy-loading, and almost perfect Lighthouse scores out-of-the-box.
+You get code-splitting, image optimisation, lazy-loading, and almost perfect lighthouse scores out-of-the-box.

-### Scale globally at no cost
+### Build future ready websites
+The future of the web is JavaScript, API's, and Markup - the [JAMstack](https://jamstack.org/).
+Gridsome uses the power of blazing-fast static site generator, JavaScript and APIs to create stunning dynamic web experiences.

+### Ready for global domination
-Gridsome sites can be entirely hosted on a CDN and can handle thousands to millions of hits without breaking - and no expensive server costs.
+Gridsome sites are usually not connected to any database and can be hosted entirely on a global CDN.
+It can handle thousands to millions of hits without breaking - and no expensive server costs.

-### The frontend for the headless
-Design and build websites that are decoupled from the CMS.
-This means you can easily change the CMS later or test a complete redesign without breaking your site.

 ## Quick start

 ### 1. Install Gridsome CLI tool

 `npm install --global @gridsome/cli`

 ### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to create a new project </li>
+1. `gridsome create my-gridsome-site` to create a new project
 2. `cd my-gridsome-site` to open folder
 3. `gridsome develop` to start local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

 ### 3. Next steps

-1. Add `.vue` files to `/pages` directory to create pages.
+1. Create `.vue` components in the `~/src/pages` directory to create pages
-2. Use `gridsome build` to generate static files in a `/dist` folder
+2. Use `gridsome build` to generate static files in a `~/dist` folder
-3. Use `gridsome serve` for server-side rendering

 ### Learn more...